onkarkore/kvstore/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

+1. Copy "/usr/lib/go/src/pkg/github.com/onkarkore/kvstore/createfile.py" to current working directory.

-1. Start the server by running following command go run keyvalueserver.go
+2. Start the server by running following command go run keyvalueserver.go
+	OR
+	by executing keystore binary file

-2. Then client can connect to the server by using following command telnet <ip address of server> <port number>
+3. Then client can connect to the server by using following command telnet <ip address of server> <port number(here it is 1204)>
+	e.g telnet localhost 1204

-3. Multiple clients can allow to connect by using same command
+4. Multiple clients can allow to connect by using same command

-4. Server is stopped by typing 'EXIT' on server side
+5. Server is stopped by typing 'EXIT' on server side

-5. Operations performed on client side
+6. Operations performed on client side
 	- Type 'help' and press enter to see all commands.
 	- Store key-value pair by using follwing command (space is not allowed in key) set <key> <value>